Organic Chemistry of Ethers

 Introduction

-Ethers are a class of organic compounds that are characterized by the presence of an oxygen atom bonded to two alkyl or aryl groups.
+Ethers are a class of organic compounds characterized by the presence of an oxygen atom bonded to two alkyl or aryl groups.
 They are commonly used as solvents, reaction intermediates, and in the pharmaceutical industry.

 Basic Concepts